Flangvik/SharpCollection/README.md

 # OpSec

 Should I blindly deploy any of these binaries during real-life engagements?
 **F*ck no**, always look through anything that you deploy on a client machine or network.
+Eg https://github.com/dnSpy/dnSpy
-Eg https://github.com/dnSpy/dnSpy Deploying anything blindly from this repo should be reserved for Lab testing, HTB, detection mapping, and so forth.
+Deploying anything blindly from this repo should be reserved for Lab environment, VM's , HTB, detection mapping, and so forth.

 # Available builds